Rel1cx/eslint-react/website/pages/docs/rules/web-api-no-leaked-resize-observer.md

 ## What it does

-Enforces that every `ResizeObserver` created in a component or custom hook has a corresponding `ResizeObserver.disconnect()`.
+Enforces that every `ResizeObserver` created in a component or custom Hook has a corresponding `ResizeObserver.disconnect()`.

 Creating a `ResizeObserver` without disconnecting it can lead to memory leaks and unexpected behavior.